abertschi/syncopoli/README.md

 Global Options
 --------------
+* Protocol - Rsync or SSH
 * Server address - The IP address of your server
-* Protocol - Rsync or SSH
 * Port - Port where rsync or ssh daemon is listening
 * User - This should be your rsync user or ssh user (depending on protocol)
+* Trust host fingerprint - verify the fingerprint of the host you're connecting to
+* Clear trusted hosts - clear all fingerprints that were previously trusted

 * Additional Options - Any additional options you want to give rsync.
 This is applied to all sync profiles.
-* Private key - Should be your dropbear-compatible ssh key (see below)
+* Private Key File - Should be your dropbear-compatible ssh key (see below)
 * Rsync Password - password used to authenticate with the Rsync daemon
 * SSH Password - password used to authenticate using ssh protocol
 * Frequency - How often you want to run all the sync profiles (in hours)
 * Wifi only - whether to sync over wifi only
 * SSIDs to sync - sync only when connected to the specified SSIDs, e.g. mynetwork;yournetwork;somenetwork
+* Run as root - This allows syncing directories that are normally not accessible.
+Requires `su` binary (see below).

 Profile Options
 ---------------